lkcozy/weekly/docs/issue-14.md

 1. [GitHub Arctic Code Vault](https://www.youtube.com/watch?v=fzI9FNjXQ0o&t=147s)

 ![](https://i.ytimg.com/vi/fzI9FNjXQ0o/maxresdefault.jpg)
 The GitHub Arctic Code Vault is a data repository preserved in the Arctic World Archive (AWA), a very-long-term archival facility 250 meters deep in the permafrost of an Arctic mountain.
 The archive is located in a decommissioned coal mine in the Svalbard archipelago, closer to the North Pole than the Arctic Circle.
-GitHub will capture a snapshot of every active public repository on 02/02/2020 and preserve that data in the Arctic Code Vault.
+GitHub will capture every active public repository snapshot on 02/02/2020 and preserve that data in the Arctic Code Vault.

 ## Resources

 1. [20 controversial programming opinions](https://programmers.blogoverflow.com/2012/08/20-controversial-programming-opinions/)

-This article summarizes StackOverflow's top 20 most controversial programming points, such as "Design patterns are hurting good design more than they’re helping it."
+This article summarizes StackOverflow's top 20 most controversial programming points, such as "Design patterns are hurting good design more than they're helping it."

 2. [RegExLib](https://regexlib.com/)